eyyMinda/Blogs-Project/terms-of-service.md

 ## Contact Information

-If you have any questions or concerns about these Terms, please contact me at [sublimemindrite@gmail.com](mailto:sublimemindrite@gmail.com).
+If you have any questions or concerns about these Terms, please contact me at [eyyMinda@proton.me](mailto:eyyMinda@proton.me).

 Thank you for using NextJS Markdown Blogs!